Vegan Blueberry Muffins Recipe With Banana

 • Flax Eggs: Most muffin recipes need eggs, but for vegans, egg-free muffins are a must.
 The way to bind them together is with flax eggs that serve as that necessary glue that keeps them all together, a perfect egg replacement!

-• Flour: You can use Bob’s Red Mill all purpose flour, whole wheat flour, a flour mixture with oat flour and coconut flour, or even gluten-free flour if you want to make your muffins gluten-free.
+• Flour: You can use Bob’s Red Mill all-purpose flour, whole wheat flour, a flour mixture with oat flour and coconut flour, or even gluten-free flour if you want to make your muffins gluten-free.

 • Bananas: This is a great way to use up any bananas that are starting to turn brown.
 Bananas not only add sweetness, but they also make for a moist and delightful texture for your muffins.